 I have five kids.
 Sure three are now grown and out of the house but we still have two teenagers in the house.
 Sometimes you just need to get away from it all.
 A nice long walk through some of the area neighborhoods while listening to happy music or a self indulgent book on Audible is all it takes to rejuvenate me to take on whatever comes next – and there is always something coming next… Sometimes the kids even want to come for the walk.
 As much as that doesn’t let me get away, it does help them which lessens my need to get away.
 See how that works?

 This is a large category – there are so many things you could become passionate about.
 For me, I love to sew.
 The fact is I really have no idea how to sew “the real way”.
 But I wing it with the best of them.
 When my horse (yes we are back to horses) needed a pad – whipped one up.
 When my daughter needed chaps – whipped a pair up.
 In this same category I include building things.
 For me I was building things well before I ever started sewing.
 Then I had an epiphany that sewing was exactly like building.
 Measure, cut, put together… I also crochet and work on those knitting looms.
 Those are very relaxing and a finished product can be whipped out in no time.
+Or perhaps you are interested in cross stitch – you can purchase Counted Cross Stitch Kits.
 These are some of my daughter’s favorite “whipped up” dresses through the years.

 Hobby Jam specializes in What People Do For Fun!
 What do you do for fun?
 What helps you reduce anxiety?